 That’s where the electric race car prototype you see here comes into focus.

-, the prototype is set to attempt a new electric car lap record of the Nurburgring-Nordschleife, a record which currently stands at 9:01.3 as set by the Peugeot EX1 electric concept car
+As previously reported, the prototype is set to attempt a new electric car lap record of the Nurburgring-Nordschleife, a record which currently stands at 9:01.3 as set by the Peugeot EX1 electric concept car earlier this year.

 Toyota is hoping to break the 8 minute barrier.

 However, it goes beyond just bragging rights.
 The prototype has been developed by Germany’s Toyota Motorsports GmbH (TMG), an independently run skunk works of sorts, which was formerly responsible for Toyota’s Formula 1 efforts.

 Toyota F1 knowledge used for electric race car prototypeEnlarge Photo